1953 Gibson ES-125 Fire

 Steps to Restore This Guitar

-As always, guitar damage repair takes on many procedures.
-Slowly and steadily the guitar comes back to life.
+As always, guitar damage repair requires many procedures to finally bring it back.
+Slowly and steadily the guitar comes to life.

 1) Clean with rubbing compound and 6000 grit wet & dry and polish entire guitar body